topij/FileUtils/README.md

 pip install 'FileUtils[all]'
 ```-->

-You can also install directly from GitHub:
+You can install directly from GitHub and choose the installation option that best suits your needs:
 ```bash
 # Basic installation
 pip install git+https://github.com/topij/FileUtils.git